jdkandersson/flake8-docstrings-complete/README.md

   section in the docstring.
 - `DCO009`: function/ method that returns a value and the docstring has multiple returns sections.
+- `DCO010`: function/ method that yields a value does not have the yields section in the docstring.

 ### Fix DCO001